DestinyJoyner/Pern-Portfolio-Backend/READme.md

 - There isn't any initial seed data for this application, however if you choose to add your own you can run the `npm run dbseed` command to seed the data into your tables

-- Once you're all set up run the command `npm run dev` in your terminal to start up the server
+- Once you're all set up, run the command `npm run dev` in your terminal to start up the server

 - Once the front end application is cloned down as well (link above), use your local host port and url as the environmental variable in the front end application.